 The Adult Supervision Unit supervises individuals placed on Formal Probation, Mandatory Supervision, and Post Release Community Supervision.
 Risk assessments are conducted on supervised individuals and the level of supervision is determined on a case by case basis depending on a person's needs and risk to re-offend.

-Conditions of supervision may include office visits, home visits, drug and alcohol testing, referrals to department and community based services such as job training, education, behavioral health, substance abuse counseling, housing assistance, or the Day Reporting Center.
+Conditions of supervision may include office visits, home visits, drug and alcohol testing, referrals to department and community based services such as job training, education, behavioral health, substance abuse counseling, housing assistance, or the T.E.A.M.
+Center.